Are Katanas Legal in Australia? Complete Sword Laws Guide by State (2026)

 Sword Laws by State: Complete Breakdown

-Below is a detailed breakdown of katana and sword ownership laws in each Australian state and territory, verified as of March 2026.
+Below is a detailed breakdown of katana and sword ownership laws in each Australian state and territory, verified as of August 2026.

 New South Wales (NSW)